Courses

 Introduction to laboratory measurements relevant to water supply and wastewater discharge, including pH and alkalinity, inorganic and organic contaminants in water, reactor analysis, bench testing for water treatment, and measurement and control of disinfection by-products.
 Recommended Course Background: EN.570.210 or Instructor Permission.
 Prerequisite: EN.570.303.

 Prerequisite(s): Students must have completed Lab Safety training prior to registering for this class.
-To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.;EN.570.303
+To access the tutorial, login to myLearning and enter ASEN in the Search Box to access the proper course.
+Click here to access the Laboratory Safety Introductory Course;EN.570.303

 Distribution Area: Engineering, Natural Sciences